 Article VI - Expenditures - Procedures

 All authorized expenditures must be made by check or electronic funds transfer.
 See Section 9 of this article for further information regarding electronic transfers.
-Except for the limited exceptions set forth in Article II, Section 4, no cash shall be expended for any purpose under any circumstances.
+Except for the limited exceptions set forth in Article II, Section 4, no cash payments shall be expended for any purpose under any circumstances.
 Cash withdrawals from affiliate bank accounts are strictly prohibited.

 Under no circumstances may any officer or authorized substitute sign any check before the date, the name of the payee, and the amount have been entered on the check.
 No check may be pre-signed.